Seven Society: Notable members

-Seven Society at other colleges/universities
+Other organizations

 There have been several secret societies with "seven" in their name.
 No connection between the societies has been shown, but there is at least some tradition in the use of the names.

-One such secret society is the Seven Society, Order of the Crown and Dagger, known to exist at the College of William and Mary in Williamsburg, Virginia.
+One such secret society is the Seven Society, Order of the Crown and Dagger at the College of William and Mary in Williamsburg, Virginia.
 The founding date of the William and Mary society is reported to have been as early as 1826.

+The Mystical Seven was founded in 1837 at Wesleyan University in Middletown, Connecticut.
+It expanded to include eleven chapters or temples at other colleges and universities.
+The society died in 1890, with its surviving chapters merging into national fraternities.
+It was restarted as a local honorary at Wesleyan University in the late 19th century.

+The Mystical Seven was founded in 1907 at the University of Missouri.
+It recognizes students who have demonstrated leadership and characters.

-A second unassociated secret society operates at Longwood University.
-The society known as Princeps, was founded on 7 principles of leadership.
-Members are selected during their undergraduate career and are not revealed until graduation by wearing a crimson sash bearing the 7.
-The group recognizes and honors citizens of the Longwood community who are exceptional leaders.
-The mysteries of this organization are only revealed with their dropped items around campus and their recognition of those who embody the spirit of Princeps.
-Students often step on the black 7 pointed crowns painted around campus for good luck.
+Another unassociated secret society operates at Longwood University.
+The society known as Princeps, was founded on seven principles of leadership.
+Members are selected during their undergraduate career and are not revealed until graduation by wearing a crimson sash bearing the number seven.
+The group recognizes and honors citizens of the Longwood community who are exceptional leaders and its motto is "to lead is to serve".
+Its symbol is a black seven-pointed crown and the number 7, representing the principles of leadership.
+Students often step on the black seven-pointed crowns painted around campus for good luck.
+Princeps attaches paper sevens to the doors of academic achieving students each semester; black sevens indicate dean's list and red sevens indicated president's list.

-A third society was the Mystic Seven Fraternity, constituted in 1885, of which the Virginia Temple of the Hands and Torch was the parent chapter.
-Prior to the Civil War, there had been a Mystical Seven Society, with several chapters across the South.
-One surviving group at Mississippi created a chapter at Virginia.
-That Virginia chapter later organized the Mystic Seven Fraternity, also calling the new organization Phi Theta Alpha.
-Five years later the Mystic Seven Fraternity merged with Beta Theta Pi, with the Virginia chapter becoming the Omicron chapter of Beta Theta Pi.

-A fourth unrelated society, also called Mystical Seven, was founded in 1907 at the University of Missouri.
-It is often claimed that this society was directly inspired by the Seven Society at Virginia, (although no citations are given), but it took the older Mystical Seven name.

-A fifth unrelated society is the Seven Society (The Club) at East Carolina University in Greenville, NC.
-Established in 1927, the name of the organization was originally the "East Carolina Men's Social Club" until it was changed to "Seven Society" in 1962 for reasons unknown.
-Referred to as simply "The Club" by most of its members, the sign of this society is the same as that of the Seven Society at the University of Virginia, except that the numbers "322" appear beneath the "7."
-The numbers 322 are also depicted in the Skull and Bones secret society logo.
-Notable members include: the screenwriter Kevin Williamson, James Maynard, and Vince McMahon.